 Summer heat takes a toll on your home as well as the landscaping.
 Take a look at your exterior paint.
 Touch up any areas that are cracked or peeling.
-Door handles and metal trim that have been pounded by the sun may also need replacing.
+Door handles and metal trim that has been pounded by the sun may also need replacing.

 Don’t forget the backyard.
-Remove any worn out patio furniture or clutter.
+Remove any worn-out patio furniture or clutter.
 Arrange patio furniture to create a nice space for outdoor entertaining.
 Replace any faded or damaged cushions.
 If you have a pool, check that everything is working and keep the pool clean.
 Fix any loose or missing tiles.

 In dry, dusty climates, windows need to be cleaned more often.
 When buyers drive up to your home you don’t want them to see windows that haven’t been cleaned in ages.
-It will leave them wondering what else you may have neglected.
+It will leave them wondering what else you may have neglected

 - Trees with long branches that encroach on houses are very common.
 One thing that folks forget to do is to prune branches away from the home’s structure.
 For showing homes in summer, letting in a lot of natural light is key.
 Any blocked light reminds buyers of the cold, dark winter months.
-Don’t let trees block out light.
+Don’t let trees block out the light.

 - Speaking of tree branches that extend over the tops of homes, your roof and gutters could probably use a good power wash.
 When you’re done, you can hit surfaces on the ground.
-Obviously you’ll want to start in high places and end in low places to keep the project clean.
+Obviously, you’ll want to start in high places and end in low places to keep the project clean.
 Dirt and moss gathered during winter are now dried out and easy to blast off.

-- Solar powered outdoor lights are surprisingly cheap.
-Lighting the walkway to your front door can really help for evening drive by viewings.
+- Solar-powered outdoor lights are surprisingly cheap.
+Lighting the walkway to your front door can really help for evening drive-by viewings.
 You can pick up a set on Amazon for $20.

 - Bark dust is also cheap.
 And sprucing up flower beds is fast and easy.